Akshay-prem/Python/README.md

  Given two numbers num1 and num2.
 The task is to write a Python program to find the addition of these two numbers.
 3. Maximum of two numbers.
  To find the maximum of two numbers,use max function
-4. Recieving input from cmd in python
+4. Recieving input from cmd in python.
  Use var= input("var identification statement")